Ishaan-19022006/smtcoq/examples/debuggerIshaan/Help.md

 ```
 This is followed by a command that tells us what the next step is.

-## Proofs Certficates
+## Proof Certficates
-The details of the proof certificates themselves doesn't matter that much - you need to write a debugger given some particular pattern of files.
+The details of the proof certificates themselves doesn't matter too much - you need to write a debugger given some particular pattern of files.
 This pattern is
 mostly described above.
 It's okay if you don't understand what the file
 is doing as long as you understand what the pattern is and are able to